 We surveyed private company sellers after their deal was done to gain insight into what was important to them and to better understand the selling process through their eyes.
+While we are located in the Research Triangle Park area of North Carolina, we leveraged our national network of contacts to gain broad perspective in a variety of industries and states.
 Below are a few statistics that might help you as you think about selling your company (or helping your client in the process):

 |Number of survey participants